 Recalling Persky will not change the outcome of the Brock Turner ruling.
 What it will affect is every decision that comes next.
 Future judges, when handed a controversial case, will know that a lenient sentence could open themselves to a mob-like attack on their reputation.
 Their incentive will be clear: deliver harsher sentences than they otherwise would, avoid the negative spotlight, and keep their seat.
 African-Americans, who constitute 42% of the individuals on death row and 38% of the American prison population, suffer disproportionately in the post-recall world.
 Frequently supported by weak public defense lawyers and subject to intimidation by prosecutors to accept plea deals, these individuals are most affected by the longer sentences and biased rulings for the plaintiff that Recall Persky encourages.
 The privileged, well-funded perpetrators the campaign ostensibly targets will continue to deploy talented legal counsels and fight the system aggressively.

 Prosecuting sexual violence is an incredibly serious issue.
 Very few sexual assaults are reported, and more perpetrators need to be brought to justice.
-But Santa Clara County voters should think twice about allowing the left’s emotional scare tactics to distract them from the tyrannous consequences a recall would induce.
+But Santa Clara County voters should think twice about allowing the left’s emotional scare tactics to distract them from the consequences a recall would induce.
 By whittling away at an independent judiciary that can thoughtfully evaluate case-by-case differences and give rulings that may fall outside the court of public opinion (but within constitutional bounds), recalling Persky will dissuade more lenient judges from acting independently.
 The result?
-More minorities will be jailed and our courts will continue to be enslaved by public opinion, not guided by constitutional principles, the exact opposite of the founders’ intent.
+More minorities will be jailed and our courts' decisions will continue to be dictated by public opinion, not guided by constitutional principles, the exact opposite of the founders’ intent.